ochaloup/blog-and-twitter-stuff/temp/spl-gov-in-marinade.md

 by a council member who owns at least one token, or by a community member who possesses enough voting power as specified in the Realm account.

-The configuration of the realm is held in separate Solana account which is the [`RealmConfigAccount`](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/state/realm_config.rs#L80).
+The configuration of the realm is held in a separate Solana account known as the [`RealmConfigAccount`](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/state/realm_config.rs#L80).
-The Realm structure contains a field `realm_config` which stores a public key that refers to a separate account of `RealmConfigAccount`.
+The `Realm` structure includes a field called `realm_config` that stores a public key pointing to a distinct account of `RealmConfigAccount`.
+This account split is the result of Solana's inability to support account size changes in the past.
-The realm config defines what type of token (liquid, membership, dormant/disabled) is used for a particular group of voters or usage of a plugin for voter weight calculation (e.g., VSR plugin).
+The `RealmConfigAccount` specifies the type of token (liquid, membership, dormant/disabled) used for a specific group of voters or plugin usage for voter weight calculation (e.g., VSR plugin).

 The realm groups a few or multiple [`Governance`](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/state/governance.rs#L80) accounts.
-Governance is a basic configuration unit that defines limits for creating proposals, voting time, thresholds, if voting may be finished before voting time elapses (`vote tipping`), if vetoing proposals is permitted, and as last but not least, it signs the transactions to be executed (with governance and native treasury (DAO Wallet) keys).
+Governance is a basic configuration unit that defines limits for creating proposals, voting time, thresholds, if voting may be finished before voting time elapses (known as `vote tipping`), if vetoing proposals is permitted, and ultimately sign the transactions to be executed using governance and native treasury (DAO Wallet) keys.

 **NOTE:** As any other account mentioned in this listing the governance account is a PDA account that's seeded with the realm account address and a `governance_seed`.
 Previously it the `governance_seed` was an pubkey of governed program but this concept is obsolete now.